Back to Basics: Geotargeting, geofencing, and privacy

 What’s in a name?
 Not much when it comes to geotargeting.
 You might find it referred to as regional targeting, geotargeted advertising, geo targeting, or something along those lines.
 Some marketers also use the term “proximity targeting” instead of geofencing.
 (We’re going to stick with geotargeting and geofencing, though.)

-Geotargeting and Privacy Implications
+Geotargeting and privacy implications

 Changing data privacy regulations, shifting consumer expectations, measurement/attribution challenges, and surprising tech updates mean marketers and DSPs need identifier-free options to target audiences.
 As privacy-compliant, first-party data becomes harder to come by, geotargeting and geofencing are essential tools to target campaigns accurately and effectively.
-To quote our friends at Smaato (now part of Verve Group):
+To quote our friends at Smaato (now part of Verve):

 Simply put, you can literally reach people where they are, without having to know who they are.